EmilioHulbert/B00kOfProblems/Tech.md

 As of django-crispy-forms 2.0 the template packs are now in separate packages.

 You will need to pip install crispy-bootstrap4 and add crispy_bootstrap4 to your list of INSTALLED_APPS.

+## fix keyring issue chrome
+keyring:

+rm -rf ~/.gnome/keyrings/login.keyring
+Restart gnome-keyring-daemon:

+After deleting the keyring, you can restart the keyring daemon with: bash
+Copy
+pkill gnome-keyring-daemon
+gnome-keyring-daemon --start
+Create a new keyring:

+Now, when you open Chrome, it should create a new keyring automatically.

+Start the keyring daemon manually:

+bash
+Copy
+gnome-keyring-daemon --start
+Check if the daemon is running:

+You can verify if the daemon is running by using: bash
+Copy
+pgrep gnome-keyring-daemon
+If it returns a process ID (PID), it means it's running.
+Force Chrome to unlock the keyring:

+If the issue persists, run:
+bash
+Copy
+pkill chrome
+This will kill any running Chrome processes.
+After that, reopen Chrome, and it should prompt you to unlock the keyring.
+Give these a try, and the issue should be resolved without needing to dea